 3. Court to provide documents to Board (s.
 25)

-(1) When a court makes a custody order the Registrar or clerk of the court is to —
+(1) When a court makes a custody order the Registrar of the court is to —

 (a) immediately notify the Board that the order has been made; and

 (b) within 2 working days after the order is made give to the Board copies of the documents listed in subsection (2).